niolabs/docs/docs/blocks/block-development.md

     def emit(self, foo=None):
           self._emit_job(foo) # where you have set up your own _emit_job method…
   ```
-* inputs/outputs are declared as decorators, for example:
+* Inputs/outputs are declared as decorators.
+For example:
   ```python
   from nio.block.base import Block from nio.block import output